w3c/wot/plugfest/2018-prague/result.md

 ![connect with proxies](images/diagram01.png)

 ### Fujitsu
-   We provide remote/local proxy and our application(node-red) and devices connect them.
+   We provide one remote proxy in Nagoya and two local proxies.
+   One local proxy is placed in Smart Home in Japan, and three devices(LED Light, AirConditioner, Blind) connect it by ECHONET Lite.
+   Another local proxy is placed in PlugFest Place, and two devices(Rotating Light, Brightness Sensor) connect it.

 ### Hitachi
    It is useful for application developer (on the Internet) to aggregate all local device servient access.